MacavityT/REF-VLM/README.md

 ## Todo

-1. [x] Release the [ISEKAI-10](https://huggingface.co/datasets/ISEKAI-Portal/ISEKAI-10) and [ISEKAI-pair](https://huggingface.co/datasets/ISEKAI-Portal/ISEKAI-pair).
+1. [x] Release the training and inference code.
-2. [x] Release the dataset usage.
-3. [x] Release the demo.
-4. [x] Release the codes and checkpoints.
+2. [ ] Release the checkpoints.
-5. [ ] Release the full ISEKAI dataset.
+3. [ ] Release the VT-Instruct dataset.
-6. [ ] Release checkpoints supporting few-shot detection and vqa tasks.
+4. [ ] Release the demo.

 ## Get Start